-- 1. 32-bit data sum register is set to 0. - 2.
-ADC Channel is chosen and saved as the currently selected channel active. - 3.
-If the new ADC channel does not equal the current ADC channel and the board is a Revision A board, then the axis delays by the 'd' variable. - 4.
+- 3. If the new ADC channel does not equal the current ADC channel and the board is a Revision A board, then the axis delays by the 'd' variable. - 4.
 Collect 12 bits of data from ADC and store into temporary data variable. - 5.
 The temporary data is now ANDed with the noise mask and the result stored back into the temporary data register. - 6.
-If temporary data is less than the zero offset variable, then the data is set to the zero offset value.
-If the data is greater than or equal to the zero offset value, then the zero offset value is subtracted from the raw data. - 7.
+If temporary data is less than the zero-offset variable, then the data is set to the zero-offset value.
+If the data is greater than or equal to the zero-offset value, then the zero offset value is subtracted from the raw data. - 7.
 The temporary data is now added to the 32-bit sum register. - 8.
 If the average sample value is greater than 1, then we loop to step #4 until all of the samples are collected. - 9.
 We divide the 32 -bit average sum register with the average register setting and return that value back to the host.

-J2 Connector Description
+IO Connector Description

-Pin 1 ADC Channel 1 Input

-Pin 2 ADC Ground

-Pin 3 ADC Channel 2 Input
+Pin 21 ADC Channel 0 Input

-Pin 4 ADC Ground
+Pin 22 ADC Ground

-Table 25 ADC Input Connectors
+Table 16 ADC Input Connectors